andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 **Special Rules**

 * WHISPERS.
-Players who share the same hideout hex may exchange Ideas.
+Players who share the same hideout hex may exchange Idea tokens.
 * BREAKOUT.
 Every player character must exit out of a different exit.
 * MEAL TICKET.
-Mayor NPC moves one hex to the right at the end of each Event phase until captured.
+At the end of each Event phase until captured, the Mayor NPC moves one hex to the right.
 Once captured, he is a Hostage (see rules).
 * TRUSTED MAYOR.
 Watchtower does not impact the Mayor, even as a hostage.
+* RADIO SILENCE.
+You may not use Fixers during planning.
 * Reinforcements (see rules)
 * Watchtower (see rules)
 * Remote locks (see rules)